 - Certain cancer medications.

 Yes, this ailment can be reversed using acoustic wave therapy from WaveTech Therapy.

 What is the Treatment for Neuropathy?

 Traditional neuropathy therapies are normally ineffective because they rely on medications to mask the signs instead of addressing the physical problems contributing to the symptoms.
 WaveTech Therapy can offer beneficial results that go over and above managing pain for patients who are not responding to traditional treatments or don’t want to depend on medications.

 What is the latest Treatment for Neuropathy?

-We treat peripheral neuropathy using acoustic waves to increase blood vessels’ size and create open pathways that ultimately lead to increased blood flow.
+We treat neuropathy using acoustic waves to increase blood vessels’ size and create open pathways that ultimately lead to increased blood flow.
 These acoustic waves can cause blocked vessels to open and facilitate blood flow.
 The improved blood flow makes oxygen available to your peripheral nerves causing them to heal and remain healthy.
 Besides, WaveTech solutions tell the brain that there is trauma in a specific area.
 The brain later brings a cascading flow of stem cells to the diseased region.
 The combination of driving stem cells and improved blood flow can cause your nerve fibers to grow healthy and rejuvenate.

 FDA-approved and patented as the only device of its kind in Knoxville, WaveTech uses cutting-edge acoustic therapy to provide an effective neuropathy treatment.
 While applying such technologies to the afflicted areas, it’s common to experience reduced inflammation and swelling, improved stem cell generation, and adequate blood flow.
 As a result, the tingling, burning, and numbness caused by neuropathy is typically eliminated or reduced-giving you the freedom to live your life to the fullest.